Swamiji TV

 Public lecture in Cankarjev dom in Ljubljana

-"Yogaḥ citta-vṛtti-nirodhaḥ: through the practicing of yoga, purify, calm down, harmonize your thoughts."
+"Yogaḥ citta-vṛtti-nirodhaḥ: through the practice of yoga, purify, calm down, and harmonize your thoughts."

 Filming location: Ljubljana, Slovenia